external-secrets/external-secrets/docs/contributing-process.md

 Please create a document in the `design/` directory based on the template `000-template.md` and fill in your proposal.
 Open a pull request in draft mode and request feedback.
 Once the proposal is accepted and the pull request is merged we can create work packages and proceed with the implementation.

+## Release Planning

+We have a [GitHub Project Board](https://github.com/orgs/external-secrets/projects/2/views/1) where we organize issues on a high level.
+We group issues by milestone.
+Once all issues of a given milestone are closed we should prepare a new feature release.
+Issues of the next milestone have priority over other issues - but that does not mean that no one is allowed to start working on them.

+Issues must be _manually_ added to that board (at least for now, see [GH Roadmap](https://github.com/github/roadmap/issues/286)).
+Milestones must be assigned manually as well.
+If no milestone is assigned it is basically a backlog item.
+It is the responsibility of the maintainers to (1) assign new issues to the GH Project, (2) add a milestone if needed and (3) add appropriate labels.

+If you would like to raise the priority of an issue for whatever reason feel free to comment on the issue or ping a maintainer.

 ## Cutting Releases

 The external-secrets project is released on a as-needed basis.
 Feel free to open a issue to request a release.
-Details on how to cut a release can be found in the `RELEASE.md` file in the repo.
+Details on how to cut a release can be found in the [release](contributing-release.md) page.